This post is part of the Coupang Partners program, and a commission is received.

 Tofu Litter — Eco-friendly and safe even if swallowed by cats

 Tofu litter is made from plant-based ingredients such as soybean pulp.
-Its biggest advantage is that it is relatively safe because it is made of natural ingredients, even if a cat swallows the sand while grooming.
+Its biggest advantage is that it is relatively safe because it is made of natural ingredients, even if a cat swallows the litter while grooming.
 It is lighter and produces less dust than bentonite, reducing concerns about respiratory issues.
 It is convenient to dispose of as it can be flushed down the toilet, and it is eco-friendly.
 However, it has weaker clumping power than bentonite and is susceptible to moisture, so mold may grow if maintenance is neglected.
 Among recommended cat litters, it is particularly suitable for sensitive cats or young kittens.

 고양이 모래 종류 이미지

-Daily Cleaning — Immediate Removal of Feces
+Daily Cleaning — Remove Feces Immediately

 The principle is to remove feces as soon as they are discovered.
-Cats often dislike litter boxes that still retain the smell of previous feces.
+Cats often dislike litter boxes that retain the smell of previous feces.
 In particular, disposing of feces quickly is the most effective way to eliminate litter box odors.
-For bentonite or tofu litter, it is also appropriate to remove urine clumps 1 to 2 times a day.
+For bentonite or tofu litter, it is appropriate to remove urine clumps 1 to 2 times a day.

-The standard number of litter boxes is the number of cats + 1
+The standard number of litter boxes is the number of cats + 1.

 3 Principles for Location Selection

-Ventilation is the Most Basic Step
+Ventilation is the most basic step.

 Using Baking Soda

-Consider a Closed Litter Box
+Consider a Sealed Litter Box

 If your cat suddenly defecates outside the litter box, it may not be just a simple habit issue.
 Check the following cases.